Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 “Made a decision to turn our will and our lives over the care of God as we understood Him.”

-In step 2, you learned and accepted that your life is unmanageable and you have no control over restoring sanity.
-The third of the 12 steps of Alcoholics Anonymous (AA) asks you to acknowledge the higher power you noted in step 2 and ask for its help.
+In the previous steps, you learn and accept that your life is unmanageable and you have no control over restoring sanity.
+The third step of Alcoholics Anonymous (AA) asks you to acknowledge the higher power you noted in step 2 and ask for its help in your alcohol addiction recovery process.

-Step 3 is about giving up the power struggle and turning your will over to a higher power.
-In this step, you open yourself to faith, hope, and trust and feel serenity.
-It’s about getting out of your own way and allowing your higher power to begin helping you.
+Step 3 is about giving up the power struggle and turning your will to a higher power.
+In this step, you’ll feel serenity by opening yourself to faith, hope, and trust.
+It’s about getting out of your own way and allowing a power greater than yourself to help you.

 Over 3 million people use BetterHelp.
 Their services are: